logan416ah-cloud/NYT-Archive-Pipeline/README.md

 This project was built to practice and demonstrate working with REST APIs, handling rate limits, data engineering (ETL), file system automation, and large-scale data analysis with Pandas.

+This project began as a way to deepen my Python skills, specifically around working with REST APIs, data processing, and automation.
+I originally set out to learn how to pull and analyze API data for a final project in a Rutgers University course, but quickly found myself expanding the scope.
+With each iteration, I looked for ways to improve functionality, performance, and usability.
+I learn best through hands-on, practical application, and building this tool allowed me to explore concepts that are essential in many IT and cybersecurity roles — including data engineering, rate-limit handling, file system automation, and scalable data analysis.
+This project became both a learning experience and a showcase of the technical skills I continue to develop.

 ---

 ## Features